openlayers/openlayers/changelog/upgrade-notes.md

 If you want the previous behavior, which displays coordinates with longitudes less than -180 or greater than 180, configure the control with `wrapX: false`.

+#### WebGL2 support added
+OpenLayers now uses WebGL2 by default with fallback to WebGL, when WebGL2 is not supported.
+This upgrade will support also devices that do not support floating point within WebGL, but can handle floating point in WebGL2.
+Be aware of using float data - since now `bandCount` is necessary to be provided explicitly, otherwise the output will differ depending on whether WebGL or WebGL2 is used.

 ### 7.1.0

 #### Notice to full build users